 1 What do the concepts “maintenance” and “maintenance obligation” mean in practical terms?
 Which persons have to pay a maintenance allowance to another person?

-Under the Estonian Constitution, a maintenance obligation is a family’s duty to provide for its members who need assistance.
+Under the Estonian Constitution (põhiseadus), a maintenance obligation is a family’s duty to provide for its members who need assistance.

-Generally, the obligation to pay a maintenance obligation to a person needing assistance rests on a person’s ascendants and descendants of the first and second degree – in other words, an adult child, parent and grandparent are mutually bound to provide for each other.
+Generally, the obligation to pay a maintenance obligation to a person needing assistance rests on a person’s ascendants and descendants of the first degree – in other words, an adult child and parent are mutually bound to provide for each other.
+A person’s ascendants of the second degree have a maintenance obligation towards their minor descendants.
 Spouses are also obliged to mutually maintain their family by means of their work and property, which includes activities aimed at covering the costs of a joint household and at satisfying the usual and extraordinary needs of either spouse and their children.
 The obligation to provide a maintenance allowance for a person who needs assistance may also extend to a divorced spouse or a person to whom the person is not married but with whom he or she has a child.

 2 Up to what age can a child benefit from a maintenance allowance?
 Are there different rules for maintenance concerning minors and adults?

-Adult children must independently apply to the courts once again if they wish the allowance to continue to be paid after they have reached the age of majority, if the obligation to pay the allowance has been terminated on the basis of a prior court judgment.
+Adult children must independently apply to the courts once again if they wish the allowance to continue to be paid after they have reached the age of majority and if the obligation to pay the allowance has been terminated on the basis of a prior court judgment.

 Other ascendants or descendants who are not capable of supporting themselves are entitled to receive maintenance if it is determined that they need assistance.